-- Measures for construction, extension and/or upgrade of separate municipal/regional waste collection systems and recycling of biodegradable waste - for the RWMA as per Annex 8 of the NWMP 2021-2028; - Measures for construction of systems/centers for separate collection and preparation for reuse and repair; - Waste recycling measures eligible combination with separate collection and pre-treatment of separately collected waste; - Models for optimizing the process of household waste management by the municipalities in Bulgaria; - Raising awareness on practices and behavior in connection to sustainable consumption, circular economy, waste monitoring, as well as information and awareness campaigns for stakeholders and population.
+- Measures for construction, extension and/or upgrade of separate municipal/regional waste collection systems and recycling of biodegradable waste for the RWMA as per Annex 8 of the NWMP 2021-2028; - Measures for construction of systems/centers for separate collection and preparation for reuse and repair; - Waste recycling measures eligible combination with separate collection and pre-treatment of separately collected waste; - Models for optimizing the process of household waste management by the municipalities in Bulgaria; - Measures for optimizing the processes of household waste management by the municipalities in relation with the introduction of a "pay as you throw" scheme; - Raising awareness on practices and behavior in connection to sustainable consumption, circular economy, waste monitoring, as well as information and awareness campaigns for stakeholders and population.

-The measures relate to the waste within the scope of the Waste Management Act (household, industrial and construction) and whose treatment is reported for the achievement of the Bulgarian national objectives according to the European and national legislation.
-Their implementation will contribute to reducing the amount of landfilled household waste and increasing the share of separately collected and recycled waste to support the transition to a circular economy.
-Priority is given to measures focused on household waste management within the obligations of the municipalities under the Waste Management Act.
+The measures relate to the waste within the scope of the Waste Management Act (WMA) - household, industrial and construction waste and whose treatment is reported for the achievement of the Bulgarian national objectives according to the European and national legislation.
+Their